tomludden/project-13-frontend/README.md

 - Responsive design for desktop and mobile devices
 - Clean and modular frontend code
 - Custom hooks for buttons, fetches, modals, and more
+- Pages to show favourites, profile, and admin dashboard.

 ---